ilmoi/nftape.me/README.md

     - More generally, if you sent your NFT to a different wallet, it will think you still own it (since it has no idea why/whom you sent it to)
 - Currently Solana only
 - Currently 6 marketplaces only (MagicEden, SolanArt, DigitalEyes, Alpha Art, Exchange.Art, SolSea)
+- Currently, if you bought / sold the same NFT (same mint) multiple times, only the last sale will be accounted for
 - Because NFTs are by definition non-fungible, to be able to calculate paper/diamond-hands amount it needs to choose a proxy for your NFT's current price.
 The app let's you choose between floor / median / mean prices - but ultimately they're all proxies.
 Your specific NFT might have a different value.
 - New collections need to be added manually (see below).
 It's not a lot of work - 1-2min per collection, but it's work:)
 - Certain NFTs are excluded, if they don't follow the modern Metaplex standard (eg if they don't have at least a single Creator listed)